dustinpfister/blog_posts/_posts/threejs-face3.md

 ### 1.1 - The source code examples here are on github

 The source code examples here are [in my test threejs github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-face3) repository.
+When it comes to making a pull request that would be where to do so, there is also the comments of this post that can also be used as a way to bring something up.

 ### 1.2 - Version numbers Matter